giongto35/cloud-game/README.md

 And you can host the new game by yourself by accessing [cloudretro.io](http://cloudretro.io) and click "share" button to generate a deeplink to your current game.

 ![screenshot](docs/img/multiplatform.png)
-synchronize a game session on multiple devices
+Synchronize a game session on multiple devices

 ## Contribution
 - The project cannot be possible without the contribution with those amazing people: